 \textbf{Step 4:} We have shown that outside of the null set $\mathscr{N} = \mathscr{N}_> \cup \bigcup_{q\in \mathbb{Q}\cap\R_+} \mathscr{N}_q$ that where the convergence is a real numbers.

 We now argue that for each such $\w\in \Omega\setminus \mathscr{N}$ and each $t\neq \zeta(\w)$

-Towards this end we have the following string of inequalities The first inequality comes from examining the jumps of $\csn_n^k(\fl{n^{2/3}s})$ occur when $n^{2/3}s \in \mathbb{Z}$.
-The a.s. convergence for the infinite integral follows from an argument similar to the proof of Corollary \ref{cor:Cor1}, but is omitted here.
+Towards this end we have the following string of inequalities The first inequality comes from examining the jumps of $\csn_n^k(\fl{n^{2/3}s})$ occur when $h = n^{2/3}s \in \mathbb{Z}$ and the jump is of size $Z_n^{k}(h)-Z_n^{k}(h-1)$.
+The a.s. convergence for the integral follows from the time-change lemma in \cite[pg.
+151]{Billingsley99} and the convergence in \eqref{eqn:vconv}.

 By Theorem 2.15 in \cite[Chapter VI]{JS87}, equations \eqref{eqn:csnconv_allt} and \eqref{eqn:csnjumps} imply that for all $\w\in \Omega\setminus \mathscr{N}$

 \textbf{Step 5:} We let $\X^\lambda$ be the Brownian motion with parabolic drift related to the processes $(\Z,\C)$ in Lemma \ref{lem:uniquenessLemma}(2).
 The theorem follows from the following change of variables where we used the relationship $\C(S_t(\C)) = t\wedge C(\zeta) = t \wedge T_{-x}$.